TomJaeger/vagrant-puppet-lamp/README.md

 * Make a change to ./src/index.html, save it and reload the test page.

 ### Notes
 * The `./src` directory is set up as a shared folder and is the web server document root.
-** Changes made under `./src`, on your host computer are instantly viewable in the browser.
+This means that changes you make to files under `./src`, on your host computer are instantly viewable by reloading the page in your browser.
 * The default mysql username and password are `root`.
 * Mysql server is remotely accessible via port 8889
 * To SSH into the Lucid box, try this command from terminal: